wzyb-52/15-213/README.md

 + The stack positions will be consistent from one run to the next so you are able to know the address of stack by checking register %rsp via *GDB*.
 + To avoid *segmentation fault*, do not inject executable code out the bound of the return address of caller frame.
 In other word, try to write code into buffer and unused region to finish Part One.
-+ You would better place strings in some place where they would not be modified.
++ You would better place strings in some places where they would not be modified.
 Remember, many instructions like `push`, and `call` will change the contents of stack.
++ Phase 5 may need to construct some instruction beyond `pop`, `mov`, and `nop`.
+I didn't have any idea about how to resolve this phase by only using these instructions.